The Fairly OddParents: Development and Oh Yeah! Cartoons (1997–2001)

 While in early development, the series was titled The Fairy GodParents and then it was briefly changed to Oh My GodParents.
 Bill Burnett came up with the title The Fairly OddParents, which they ended up sticking with.
 Hartman originally created The Fairly OddParents as a seven-minute short film, which was one of the thirty-nine short cartoons created for Oh Yeah!
 Cartoons.
 Hartman made ten seven-minute short films of The Fairly OddParents in total for Oh Yeah!
 Cartoons, which aired on Nickelodeon from September 4, 1998, to March 23, 2001.
-Due to the success of the shorts, Nickelodeon decided to pick up The Fairly OddParents for a full-length series alongside fellow Oh Yeah!
+Due to the success of the shorts, Nickelodeon picked up The Fairly OddParents for a full-length series alongside fellow Oh Yeah!
 Cartoons: ChalkZone and My Life as a Teenage Robot.
 In 2000, Nickelodeon ordered seven 23-minute episodes for the series' first season, which premiered on March 30, 2001 (just one week after the final Oh Yeah! short) in the half-hour before fellow Nicktoon Invader Zim made its debut.

 Unlike the later series, the animation in the original shorts is not as smooth and the designs are notably different (including Timmy's parents, Mr. and Mrs. Turner, who are only seen from the neck down with their faces hidden in the pilot episodes and appear to be more intelligent than they appeared to be in the proceeding series, yet still easily duped by Vicky's abhorrent actions).
 Other notable differences include Timmy Turner, who was voiced by Mary Kay Bergman in the Oh Yeah! shorts rather than Tara Strong in the series (Strong would dub over Bergman's dialogue in the Oh Yeah! shorts to establish better continuity).
 Cosmo is significantly more intelligent than he appears to be in the proceeding series while Wanda is shown to be ditzy.
-Vicky is also much less evil than in the current series; she also calls Timmy by his name as opposed to the more often used "twerp".
+Vicky is also much less evil than in the current series; she has a little brother in the pilot episode before it was changed to a little sister later on in the shorts, and she also calls Timmy by his name as opposed to the more often-used "twerp".